ESG 2025 ReportLoring's 2025 Environmental, Social and Governance Report

 Fire Alarm Systems

 Loring’s team of NICET-certified Level II, III and IV engineers have the special knowledge required to properly design fire alarm systems for virtually every type of building.
 We are particularly experienced in the replacement of antiquated fire alarm systems within existing, fully occupied buildings.
 Beyond minimum code requirements, our engineers are well versed with the requirements of local Authorities Having Jurisdiction (AHJ’s), including navigating the complexities of the rules and regulations of the Fire Department of New York (FDNY).
-Fire Alarm System designs include:
+Fire Alarm System designs include:- Multiplexed, Addressable systems

 - Voice Communication Systems